 The Certificate of Incorporation provides that our Board are divided into three classes, with the classes as nearly equal in number as practical and each class serving three-year staggered terms.
 The directors in each class serve for a three-year term (except that the term of our current Class I directors shall expire at the first annual meeting of stockholders following the Closing of the Business Combination and the term of our current Class II directors shall expire at the second annual meeting of stockholders following the Closing of the Business Combination), with one class being elected each year by the stockholders.
 This system of electing and removing directors may tend to discourage a third party from making a tender offer or otherwise attempting to obtain control of the Company, because it generally makes it more difficult for stockholders to replace a majority of the directors.
 See the section of this prospectus titled "Management" for more information on the classified board.

-The Certificate of Incorporation also provides that the total number of directors shall be determined from time to time exclusively by our Board; provided that, at any time prior to a Sorrento Trigger Event, the stockholders may also fix the number of directors by resolution adopted by the stockholders.
+The Certificate of Incorporation also provides that the total number of directors shall be determined from time to time exclusively by our Board.

 Removal of Directors; Vacancies